 Throughout his time in the Battalion, Baker showed perseverance and determination to lead his troops using his strategic thinking and resourcefulness.

 Lieutenant Colonel Frederick Baker was born at Whauwhaukauri, Hokianga, on 19 June 1908.
-Baker's mother Jane Robinson was of Ngāpuhi descent as was his father, John Francis (Frank) Baker, who worked as a dairy farmer.
+Baker's mother Jane Robinson was of Ngāpuhi descent while his father, John Francis (Frank) Baker, worked as a dairy farmer.

 Baker did well in school and was noted as being particularly promising at sports.
 He held a strong interest in rugby and played for Waikato and the Bay of Plenty.
 Baker was also an accomplished accountant, and by the end of 1931, he had completed his Professional Accountants' Examinations in Hamilton.

 Baker married Edna Mavis Carrie, a dressmaker from Hamilton on 26 December 1933.
 They were married at the Presbyterian church in Frankton, and had two children.